Lucius AIMILIVS Lucii Filius INPEIRATOR DECREIVIT

 Lucius Aemilius, son of Lucius, Imperator, decreed

-will be free.
-As to the land and fort
+Hastensians shall be free.
+As to the land and town

-of Rome saw fit.
+of Rome deem fit.
 Done in the camp

 on 19 January.